Esri/arcgis-maps-sdk-for-java-demos/README.md

 4. Open the Gradle view with _View > Tool Windows > Gradle_.
 5. In the Gradle view, double-click `copyNatives` under _Tasks > build_.
 This will unpack the native library dependencies to $USER_HOME/.arcgis.
 6. In the Gradle view, double-click `run` under _Tasks > application_ to run the app.

-### Eclipse

-1. Open Eclipse and select _File > Import_.
-2. In the import wizard, choose _Gradle > Existing Gradle Project_, then click _Next_.
-3. Select the java-gradle-starter-project directory as the project root directory.
-4. Click _Finish_ to complete the import.
-5. Select _Project > Properties_ .
-In _Java Build Path_, ensure that under the Libraries tab, _Modulepath_ is set to JRE System Library (JavaSE-11).
-In _Java Compiler_, ensure that the _Use compliance from execution environment 'JavaSE-11' on the 'Java Build Path'_ checkbox is selected.
-6. Right-click the project in the Project Explorer or Package Explorer and choose _Gradle > Refresh Gradle project_.
-7. Open the Gradle Tasks view with _Window > Show View > Other... > Gradle > Gradle Tasks_.
-8. In the Gradle Tasks view, double-click `copyNatives` under _java-gradle-starter-project > build_.
-This will unpack the native library dependencies to $USER_HOME/.arcgis.
-9. In the Gradle Tasks view, double-click `run` under _java-gradle-starter-project > application_ to run the app.

 ### Command Line